 This is simple again, subscribers keep track of how many people have created alerts for your page, and these people would have your newest videos near the top of their feed.
 There are very few better ways to measure engagement than with subscribers.
 This means that somebody has not only taken their time to watch the video but they have gone a step further and checked what you offer and would like to continue seeing your videos.

-“A subscriber has more value than just an engagement as it can evaluate future growth of your channel.
+“A subscriber has more value than just an engagement as it can evaluate the future growth of your channel.
 A user that has subscribed to your channel will more than likely engage with your videos and channels in the future”, - explains Kayla McAlister, a Marketing manager at Writemyx and Originwritings.

 YouTube defines this as the amount of time that a viewer has watched a video.
 Simply multiply your average view duration by views and you have your watch time.
 To increase your watch time, you have to do these two very simple things: